Architectural Careers

 • Use building information modelling (BIM) for design and construction efficiency

-• Ensure effective communication between teams and stakeholders through the sharing of documents
+• Ensure effective communication by sharing documents between people and teams

-• Ensure projects remain on brief by reviewing architectural design plans
+• Keep projects on brief by reviewing architectural design plans

 Explore our courses to find a career that you love